MetOffice/lfric_core/documentation/source/pages/infrastructure/time.rst

 most will.
 The LFRic infrastructure provides a number of classes to help with this.

-The core is `model_clock_type` which implements a clock that tracks time steps.
+The core is `model_clock_type` which implements a clock which tracks time steps.
 It is initialised with a start and end step and provides a method to advance or ``tick()`` through the intermediate steps.